We seek to end the cycle of domestic violence through education, empowerment and advocacy while providing a safe haven from violence.

 Ocean County: 800-246-8910 or 732-244-8259

-We provide comprehensive services to victims of domestic abuse and their children.
-We seek to end the cycle of domestic abuse through education, empowerment and advocacy while providing a safe haven from abuse.
+Providence House Domestic Violence Services seeks to end the cycle of domestic violence through education, empowerment and advocacy while providing a safe haven from abuse.

-Through our confidential and FREE services, we help victims:
+Through our confidential and FREE services, we help survivors:

 - Separate from abusive individuals